emberjs/rfcs/text/0864-deprecate-ember-a.md

 ## Summary

-Remove `Ember.A()` as the functionality it provides is no longer needed in the post octane reactivity system and with the removal of array prototype extensions in #848.
+Remove `Ember.A()` as the functionality it provides is no longer needed in the post Octane reactivity system and with the removal of array prototype extensions in #848.

 ## Motivation